Defending Against Assault Charges

 What Assault Means Under Texas Law

 While some states have assault and battery laws, in Texas, the violations all fall under the category of assault.
-Texas law defines assault as:
+Section 22.01 of the Texas Penal Code defines assault as:

 - Intentionally, knowingly or recklessly causing bodily harm to another person